A-Breeze/premierconverter/README.md

 <p align="right"><a href="#top">Back to top</a></p>

 ## Setup
 This document describes how to run the repo using JupyterLab on Binder.
-- Advantage: This will run it in the browser, so there is no prerequisite of software installed on your computer (other than a compatible browser).
-- Disadvantages:
-    - Security is *not* guaranteed within Binder (as per [here](https://mybinder.readthedocs.io/en/latest/faq.html#can-i-push-data-from-my-binder-session-back-to-my-repository)), so I'll be pushing Git from another location, which involves some manual copy-paste.
-    - The package environment has to be restored each time, which takes some time.

 It *should* be possible to run the code in JupyterLab (or another IDE) from your own machine (i.e. not on Binder), but this hasn't been tested.
 Follow the bullet point to install it *Locally on Windows* in [Development environment](#Development-environment) below.

 All console commands are **run from the root folder of this project** unless otherwise stated.